Contraction centers in families of hyperkahler manifolds: Hyperk ahler manifolds

-Any hyperk\"ahler manifold admits a finite covering which is a product of a torus and several simple hyperk\"ahler manifolds (\cite{_Bogomolov:decompo_}, \cite{_Beauville_})).
-From now on, all hyperk\"ahler manifolds are tacitly assumed to be of maximal holonomy.
+To save space, we omit most of the standard preliminaries on hyperk\"ahler and holomorphically symplectic geometry (see \cite{_Besse:Einst_Manifo_} and \cite{_Beauville_}).
+By a {\bf (simple) hyperk\"ahler}, or {\ irreducible holomorphically symplectic (IHS)} manifold we mean a simply-connected compact K\"ahler manifold $M$ such that $H^{2,0}(M)$ is generated by a nowhere degenerate form $\Omega$.
+When the context requires, we shall also write $(M,I)$ denoting by $M$ the inderlying differentiable manifold and by $I$ a complex structure on $M$.

 On the second cohomology of a hyperk\"ahler manifold there is an integral quadratic form $q$, called {\bf Beauville-Bogomolov-Fujiki (BBF) form}.
 It has signature $(3,b_2-3)$ and is positive definite on $\langle \Omega, \bar \Omega, \omega\rangle$, where $\omega$ is a K\"ahler form.
-It is of topological origin and can be defined as in the theorem below.
+It is of topological origin and can be defined as follows.

 \theorem (Fujiki, \cite{_Fujiki:HK_}) Let $\eta\in H^2(M)$, and $\dim M=2n$, where $M$ is hyperk\"ahler.
 Then $\int_M \eta^{2n}=cq(\eta,\eta)^n$, for some primitive integer quadratic form $q$ on $H^2(M,\Z)$, and $c>0$ a rational number.